All golfers have heard the well-worn phrase about putting – “You drive for show but you putt for dough.”

 The data shows that to break 100 you need to have 36 putts per round on average.
-To get below 90 putts must drop to 34 while to break 80 takes 32 putts a round.
-The best pros breaking 70 will only take 27 putts.
+To break 90 you will need to take only 34 putts a round while to break 80 takes 32 putts per round.
+Pros breaking 70 will only take 28 putts a round.
 34 putts or less per round must therefore be judged good putting for the average golfer.

-However, to assess whether you are putting well or not compared to your peers you should not now simply compare the number of putts you take per round to the averages given in the table above.
+However, to assess whether you are putting well or not compared to your peers you should not now simply compare the number of putts you take per round to these averages.

 It is vital to understand that putting is not an independent metric and that whether you are above or below average in terms of the number of putts you take per round can be explained in a variety of different ways.

 It may indeed mean you are a good putter but it may also mean you do not hit many greens in regulation or you consistently hit the ball close with your approach shots.